Montana: Winter sports

 Big Sky Resort and Whitefish Mountain Resort are destination resorts, while the remaining areas do not have overnight lodging at the ski area, though several host restaurants and other amenities.

 Montana also has millions of acres open to cross-country skiing on nine of its national forests and in Glacier National Park.
 In addition to cross-country trails at most of the downhill ski areas, there are also 13 private cross-country skiing resorts.
 Yellowstone National Park also allows cross-country skiing.

 Snowmobiling is popular in Montana, which boasts over 4,000 miles of trails and frozen lakes available in winter.
 There are 24 areas where snowmobile trails are maintained, most also offering ungroomed trails.
 West Yellowstone offers a large selection of trails and is the primary starting point for snowmobile trips into Yellowstone National Park, where "oversnow" vehicle use is strictly limited, usually to guided tours, and regulations are in considerable flux.

 Snow coach tours are offered at Big Sky, Whitefish, West Yellowstone and into Yellowstone National Park.
 Equestrian skijoring has a niche in Montana, which hosts the World Skijoring Championships in Whitefish as part of the annual Whitefish Winter Carnival.

 Health

-Montana does not have a Trauma I hospital but does have Trauma II hospitals in Missoula, Billings, and Great Falls.
+Montana has two Trauma I hospitals, both in Billings.
+The Billings Clinic hospital became the first in Montana and neighboring Wyoming.
+In 2024, Intermountain Health's St. Vincent Regional Hospital also received verification.
+There are Trauma II hospitals in Missoula and Great Falls.
 In 2013, AARP The Magazine named the Billings Clinic one of the safest hospitals in the United States.

 Montana is ranked as the least obese state in the U.S., at 19.6%, according to the 2014 Gallup Poll.